arimger/Unity-Editor-Toolbox/README.md

 ```
 ![inspector](https://github.com/arimger/Unity-Editor-Toolbox/blob/develop/Docs/scenedetails.png)

+Keep in mind that SerializedScene stores Scene's index, name and path.
+These properties are updated each time scenes collection in the Build Settings is updated or any SceneAsset is created/removed/reimported.
+Unfortunately, you need to handle associated objects reserialization by yourself, otherwise e.g. updated indexes won't be saved.
+I prepared for you a static event `SceneSerializationUtility.OnCacheRefreshed` that can be used to validate SerializedScenes in your project.
+You can link SerializedScene in a ScriptableObject and trigger reserialization (`EditorUtility.SetDirty()`) if needed, it's really convinient approach.

 #### SerializedDictionary<TK, TV>

 Allows to serialize and use Dictionaries.
 The presented class implements the IDictionary interface, so it can be easily used like the standard version.